honojs/middleware/packages/universal-cache/README.md

 - responses containing `Vary: *` or a `Vary` header not covered by `varies`
 - malformed persisted entries

-Cached responses exclude `set-cookie`, `content-length`, and other hop-by-hop headers.
+Cached responses exclude `set-cookie` and hop-by-hop headers. `Content-Length` is preserved, including for cached `HEAD` responses.
 Cache hits include an `Age` header based on the stored age plus resident time.
 Set `Cache-Control: no-store` on custom streaming response types so they are not buffered for caching.